Prometheus-X-association/edge-computing/docs/design-document.md

 _See also the Requirements spreadsheets

 Functional requirements should be extended with extra-functional ones:
-Timeliness (expected response time@request size), Througput (number of requess served by the BB),etc.
+Timeliness (expected response time@request size), Throughput (number of requests served by the BB),etc.
-These may be defined later with UCs but have to be indentified here and be part of configuration/deplomyent options_
+These may be defined later with UCs but have to be identified here and be part of configuration/deployment options_
 --->

-### Infrastructure-related requirements
+### Infrastructure-related Requirements

   - **R1.** [OPS, SEC] BB-2 MUST have access to infrastructure (of e.g. a Cloud Provider or private one)